tfausak/blunt/README.md

 <hr>

-Blunt is a web front end to the [pointfree][] library.
-While you can install and run it locally, there's no real reason to prefer it over the `pointfree` executable.
-Instead, use the hosted version on Heroku:
+Blunt is a web front end to the [pointfree][] and [pointful][] libraries.
+While you can install and run it locally, there's no real reason to prefer it over the `pointfree` and `pointful` executables.
+Instead, use the hosted version:
 <https://evening-thicket-5270.herokuapp.com>.

 ## Install